 He starts: Be gracious to me, God!
 My soul takes refuge in You.
 David had the relationship with God before he was in trouble.
 His soul did not take refuge in God only he was in trouble, but, because his soul took refuge in God beforehand, he could legitimately cry out: “Be gracious to me” and confidently say : “in the shadow of Your wings I will take refuge until the trouble is past” You see: God is not the genie that you rub the lamp when you want three wishes.
 David did not pray to God to provide the way out when he could not handle it any more but knew Who to turn to in ALL aspects of his life.

 Look at verse 2: “I will cry to God Most High, To God who accomplishes all things for me.”.
 He did not cry to an impersonal god: He cries to “God most High” using the Hebrew words: “Elohim ’elyon” meaning the God that is all-powerful, transcendent!
 Far above anything He created: “God Most High!”
 David was acknowledging God’s Sovereignty.
-He, in effect was saying: “the all-powerful Sovereign ruler is in control, to Him I will cry out for deliverance!” now our human rulers are inaccessible for us common folk: we would not expect to meet our prime minister, or the president of the United States.
-They are too busy with important this to be worried about us as individuals.
+He, in effect was saying: “the all-powerful Sovereign ruler is in control, to Him I will cry out for deliverance!”
 But David did not only see God as the God most High, far removed from what He created, he knew that God was also involved in his life in an intimate, personal way.
 “I will cry to God Most High, to God who accomplishes all things for me”.
 The Most High God, cares for each of us individually!
-He is involved in the minutest details of our lives.
-He is a personal God!
+He is involved in the most minute details of our lives.
 Note that David did not say that God did some things for him, no...he realized that God accomplished ALL things, Everything for him.
 In this verse there is contained an amazing doctrine that allows you to remain calm in the most distressing of circumstances.
-As David knew, you can know this: It is not that yo can look for God’s hand in this aspect of your life, or that aspect of your life: “God is involved in everything in your lives.
+As David knew, you can know this: “God is in control of everything in your lives.
 The God Most High accomplishes all things for you.
 That, my friends is the doctrine of GOD’S PROVIDENCE.
 David understood this when he cried to God for help.
 He realised that God rules everything by the power of His WILL.

 Scripture is abundantly clear of God’s providence, both in the OT and NT: